AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 ![new eclipse project](http://labs.sephiroth.it/tmp/android/4.png)

-Once the new project has been created, open the project properties and navigate to the “Android” section.
+Once the new project has been created, open the project properties and navigate to the "Android" section.
-Click the “Add...” button of the “Library” subsection and select “AviaryFeather” from the dialog.
+Click the "Add..." button of the "Library" subsection and select "AviaryFeather" from the dialog.

 ![project setup](http://labs.sephiroth.it/tmp/android/6.png)

-Next, navigate to the “Java Build Path” section of the project properties dialog and click on “Add JARs...” button of the “Libraries” subsection.
+Next, navigate to the "Java Build Path" section of the project properties dialog and click on "Add JARs..." button of the "Libraries" subsection.

 ![project setup](http://labs.sephiroth.it/tmp/android/7.png)

-From here, select all the .jar file included in the “libs” folder of the AviaryFeather project (**aviaryfeatherlibrary.jar**).
+From here, select all the .jar file included in the "libs" folder of the AviaryFeather project (**aviaryfeatherlibrary.jar**).

 ![project setup](http://labs.sephiroth.it/tmp/android/8.png)